w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 see the [wallets](./wallets-index), [apps](./apps-index) and [dashboard](./dashboards-index) pages." />

-The [Ledger devices](../general/ledger.md) are hardware wallets that keep your private key secured on a physical device that does not get directly exposed to your computer or the internet.
+The [Ledger devices](../general/ledger.md) are hardware wallets that keep your private key secured on a physical device not directly exposed to your computer or the internet.

 The [Polkadot Generic application](../general/ledger.md#polkadot-generic-app) allows you to manage your tokens and other tokens on the Asset Hub and any other chain within the Polkadot ecosystem.